Matter Around Us Online Test 9th Science Lesson 10 Questions in English

 -

-Question 8 of 558.
-Question8.
-Who among the following used the name element for any substance that cannot be broken down further, into a simpler substance?
-Correct
+8. Who among the following used the name element for any substance that cannot be broken down further, into a simpler substance?

 Robert Boyle used the name element for any substance that cannot be broken down further, into a simpler substance.
 This definition can be extended to include the fact that each element is made up of only one kind of atom.
 Eg., aluminium is an element which is made up of only aluminium atoms.
 It is not possible to obtain a simpler substance chemically from the aluminium atoms.
 You can only make more complicated substances from it, such as aluminium oxide, aluminium nitrate and aluminium sulphate.